Sajjad Nomani

 Khalil-ur-Rahman Sajjad Nomani (or only Sajjad Nomani) (born 12 August 1955) is an Indian Islamic scholar, spokesperson of All India Muslim Personal Law Board, educator and author of many Islamic books.
-He is a scholar of Islam and alumni of Darul Uloom Nadwatul Ulama, Islamic University of Madinah.
-With BAMCEF and Waman Meshram, Nomani initiated various activism initiatives, primarily for right of minorities of India.
-He is also the patron of Muslim Mirror.
+He is an alumnus of Darul Uloom Nadwatul Ulama, Darul Uloom Deoband, and Islamic University of Madinah.
+With BAMCEF and Waman Meshram, Nomani initiated various activism initiatives, primarily for right of minorities of India..
 He is the founder of Rahman Foundation, a Non-governmental Organisation based in Lucknow, Uttar Pradesh.
-He has been declared as one of the 100 most influential Muslims by Minorities Media Foundation.
+He has been declared as one of the 100 most influential Muslims by Muslim Mirror.

 Early life

 Nomani was born in year 1955 in Lucknow, India.
 His father Manzur Nu'mani was also a prominent Islamic scholar, theologian, journalist, writer, and social activist.
 His grandfather Sufi Muhammad Husain, was a businessman and landlord.

 Nomani received his education in his hometown, graduating from Darul Uloom Nadwatul Ulama and Darul Uloom Deoband.
 Later he studied at the Islamic University of Madinah and completed a doctorate in Quranic Studies.

 Nomani is a sheikh, scholar and teacher of the Naqshbandi order, a major Sunni spiritual order of Sufism.
 He is a disciple of Zulfiqar Ahmad Naqshbandi.